Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Analytic time-to-distance model for constant-power NEP

 \section{Analytic time-to-distance model for constant-power NEP}

-This appendix summarizes the 1D constant-thrust mapping used to compute time-to-distance for NEP.
-Let the exhaust velocity be $v_e=g_0 I_{sp}$ and mass flow $\dot m = T/v_e$ with constant thrust $T$.
-Mass evolves as $m(t)=m_0-\dot m\,t$ during burn.
-Velocity is
+This appendix summarizes the one-dimensional constant-thrust mapping used to compute the lower-bound NEP time-to-distance results.
+For fixed \(m_0\), \(\mpay\), \(\alphatot\), and \(\Isp\), the sweep variable is the final dry mass \(\mf=m_{\rm dry}\), equivalently the propellant fraction.
+The electrical power is fixed by the dry-mass closure,